limited-effort/snfoil-policy/README.md

 SnFoil Policies are meant to be used just like Pundit policies except you can build the actions using a helper and some of the setup work has been done for you.

-The entity being authorizated (usually a User) is accessible via the `entity` instance variable.
+The entity being authorized (usually a User) is accessible via the `entity` instance variable.
 And the record the entity is trying to work with is accessible as the `record` instance variable.

 Use `permission` to start setting up some checks.